-Bounce back faster.
+Bounce back from viruses faster.

 Sometimes, even your best efforts don’t keep the nasty cold or flu away.
 Instead of suffering the endless sniffling and coughing, and going through a Costco-sized supply of tissue, consider giving your body a boost of high dose vitamin C to shorten the duration of your cold or flu.
 Vitamin C has been shown to boost white blood cell counts which improves immune defenses.
 It also has a strong anti-inflammatory affect and can improve the low energy and depressed mood which often accompany sickness.